AdobeDocs/audience-manager.de-DE/help/using/reporting/dynamic-reports/trait-trait-overlap-report.md

  -->

-Das Popup für den [!UICONTROL Trait-to-Trait Overlap] Bericht enthält die folgenden Metriken.
-Beachten Sie, dass die Metrik &quot;Individuelle Werte&quot; in der Tabelle Ihre *Echtzeitbenutzer repräsentiert*.
+The popup for the [!UICONTROL Trait-to-Trait Overlap] report contains the metrics below.
+Note that the uniques metric in the table represents your *real-time users*.

 <table id="table_A2A0CFC47C1A404994B82E6630E711A2">
  <thead>